Best RN to BSN Online Programs in Washington, D.C.

 Can I Choose a “No Clinicals” Online RN to BSN in Washington, D.C.?

-Not really.
 Because of accreditation rules, CCNE- and ACEN-accredited Online RN to BSN programs almost always include some kind of practicum.
 But the good news is that BSN-level practicums in online degrees:

 - Primarily deal with training in community/public health and nursing leadership & management.